WICE-SaTML/WICE-SaTML.github.io/index.md

 ### Publication

 Accepted papers will be presented at the workshop and published in the **workshop proceedings alongside the IEEE SaTML 2027 conference proceedings**.
-In addition, **authors of all submissions — regardless of the acceptance decision — will be invited to submit substantially extended versions to an associated journal special issue**, edited by the workshop co-chairs and subject to the journal's independent peer review. **Publication-fee waivers will be available for selected contributions.**
+In addition, **authors of all submissions — regardless of the acceptance decision — will be invited to submit substantially extended versions to an associated journal special issue**, edited by the workshop co-chairs and subject to the journal's independent peer review.

 ### Policies

-Submissions must comply with the IEEE SaTML 2027 AI Guidelines, Open Science policy, and Proactive Prevention of Harm policy (see the main conference website); the workshop follows the IEEE Code of Conduct.
+Submissions must comply with the IEEE SaTML 2027 AI Guidelines, Open Science policy, and Proactive Prevention of Harm policy (see the main [conference website](https://satml.org/call-for-papers/#reviewing-process)); the workshop follows the IEEE Code of Conduct.

 ---